nosecoolie/html-to-sass/README.md

 ## Known Issues

 This extension is still in beta.
-You might face with lots of bugs.
-Sorry for that, I'm still working on it.
+I'm still working on it.
-Any issues and PRs are welcomed.
+Any issues or PRs are welcome.

 ## Release Notes